Koha-Community/kohadocs/source/acquisitions.rst

 -  When adding a basket you want to give it a name that will help you identify it later

--  Enter in the Billing Place and Delivery Place (this will default the library you're logged in at)
+-  Enter in the billing place and delivery place (this will default the library you're logged in at)

 -  If you would like to change the vendor you're ordering from you can